United Kingdom and Ireland

 Featured Creatures – Basking sharks, grey seals, common seals, wrasse, conger eels, jellyfish, crabs, sea urchins, brittle stars, starfish, kelp and sponges.

 Recommended Training – The PADI Wreck Diver, PADI Deep Diver and PADI Boat Diver courses are natural choices for enjoying offshore diving in the UK.
 The PADI Dry Suit Diver course is a good idea.
-Look into PADI TecRec courses, including the PADI Rebreather Diver course, if interested.
+Look into the PADI Enriched Air Diver Course, if interested.

 Language – English